×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Nara involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research different neighborhoods in Nara to find one that suits your lifestyle and needs.
 Consider factors such as proximity to public transportation, shops, restaurants, and parks.
 Once you have a general idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and Athome are popular real estate portals in Japan that list rental properties.
 These websites allow you to filter search results based on location, price, size, and other features.
 You can also visit real estate agencies in Nara.
 Agents can provide you with information about available properties and arrange viewings.
 They can also help you understand the terms of the lease agreement.
 When you find a property you're interested in, you'll need to submit an application.
 This typically involves providing proof of income and a copy of your passport.
 Once your application is approved, you'll need to pay a deposit and possibly key money, which is a non-refundable payment to the landlord.
 Finally, you'll sign the lease agreement.
 Be sure to read it carefully and ask any questions you may have.
 Once the lease is signed, you can move into your new home in Nara.
-Remember, finding a place to live in a foreign country can be challenging, so it's important to be patient and flexible during your search," wrote one member in Nara.
+Remember, finding a place to live in a foreign country can be challenging, so it's important to be patient and flexible during your search," wrote a member in Nara.

 What is a typical expat home or apartment like in Nara?

 "A typical expat home or apartment in Nara, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The living space is usually compact and efficiently designed, reflecting the Japanese principle of simplicity.
 The apartment may feature a combination of Western-style bedrooms and Japanese-style rooms with tatami mat flooring.
 The kitchen is typically small but functional, equipped with essential appliances like a refrigerator, stove, and microwave.
 Bathrooms in Japan are often a unique experience for expats, as they usually consist of a separate shower room and a high-tech toilet with multiple functions.
 The living room is often minimalistic, with a low table and floor cushions instead of a traditional Western-style sofa and chairs.
 Many apartments also feature a small balcony, which can be used for drying clothes or simply enjoying the view.
 Despite the compact size, Japanese homes are known for their clever storage solutions, so expats will find plenty of space to store their belongings.
 In terms of location, expat homes in Nara are often situated in convenient areas close to public transportation, shopping centers, and schools.
 Some may even be lucky enough to have views of Nara's famous deer park or historic temples.
-Despite being in the city, the residential areas maintain a peaceful and quiet atmosphere, allowing expats to enjoy a comfortable and serene living environment," explained one expat living in Nara, Japan.
+Despite being in the city, the residential areas maintain a peaceful and quiet atmosphere, allowing expats to enjoy a comfortable and serene living environment," said one expat who made the move to Nara.

 What is the average cost of housing in Nara?